reactjs/react.dev/src/content/learn/escape-hatches.md

 <Wip>

-This section describes an **experimental API that has not yet been released** in a stable vesion of React.
+This section describes an **experimental API that has not yet been released** in a stable version of React.

 </Wip>